G. R. Gopinath: Deccan Charters

 During the merger process of Kingfisher with Air Deccan, the Charter services division of Deccan Aviation was transferred into a new company named Deccan Charters Limited after it received its Non-Scheduled Air Operator Permit (NSOP) from the DGCA on 10 October 2008.
 During that period, the Charter operations continued to perform satisfactorily and increased its presence in off shore flying for the oil sector.

 Gopinath used the money from the UB Group deal to start Deccan 360, a cargo airline, in May 2009.
 But that enterprise too was squeezed by a severe cash crunch and shut shop in 2011.
 The same year, Gopinath became the 100% owner of Deccan Charters by purchasing the stake Mallya held in the company as part of the 2007 deal.

 The following year, Gopinath launched daily charter flights in the state of Gujarat under the brand name of Deccan Shuttles.
 The flights connected Ahmedabad, Surat, Jamnagar, Bhavnagar and Kandla using a nine-seater Cessna Grand Caravan aircraft.
 The service wound up in 2013.

 In April 2017, Deccan charters bid for and won 34 regional Indian routes under the UDAN scheme.

-Operating under the brand name Air Deccan, it will commence operations in December 2017 with flights between Mumbai and Nashik.
-Air Deccan will operate 19-seater Beechcraft 1900D turboprop aircraft that are suitable for short-haul flights.
-The airline has plans to connect Delhi, Mumbai, Kolkata and Shillong to regional towns in the vicinity of these cities.
+Operating under the brand name Air Deccan, it commenced operations in December 2017.
+Air Deccan operated 19-seater Beechcraft 1900D turboprop aircraft that are suitable for short-haul flights.
+The airline has planned to connect Delhi, Mumbai, Kolkata and Shillong to regional towns in the vicinity of these cities.
+However, it could not operate a large number of the RCS routes awarded to it due to the company's weak financials.
+Scheduled commercial operations were stopped in April 2020 due to the effects of the COVID-19 pandemic and the ensuing lockdown.